 One of the UK’s leading arts events, Buxton International Festival is a glorious summertime celebration of opera, music and books.
 Surrounded by the rolling hills of the Peak District, the festival takes place in the spa town of Buxton between the 5 and the 21 July, delivering a programme of 120 events to 30,000 people.
 A range of operas, concerts and literary events make up the core programme each year, showcasing rising stars in the arts world as well as internationally-renowned singers, musicians and literary figures.
 With 2019 marking the festival’s 40th anniversary, this year’s programme also features guided town walks, cooking demonstrations, talks, dinners, jazz and even a Festival Tea Garden where Festival-goers can discuss the events of the day against a background of pop-up performances.
 With so much to look forward to at Buxton International Festival 2019, we thought we’d point out a few of this year’s sure-to-be-highlights.

-First and foremost, there are some wonderful operas to look forward to this year – not least, the world premiere of a specially-commissioned opera pasticcio illustrating the life and times of Georgiana Cavendish, the fifth Duchess of Devonshire.
+First and foremost, there are some wonderful operas on offer this year, all of which will be priced at just £5 for under 35’s from the 1 June.
+In particular, we look forward to the world premiere of a specially-commissioned opera pasticcio illustrating the life and times of Georgiana Cavendish, wife of the Fifth Duke of Devonshire.
 Georgiana is a story of obsession, the high life and celebrity, and of the relationship between two women in an age of male dominance.
 Featuring music by Thomas Linley, Wolfgang Amadeus Mozart, Giovanni Paisiello, Martín y Soler and Stephen Storace, it’s sure to thrill at the Buxton Opera House.
 There, it makes an excellent pairing with Tchaikovsky’s finest opera, Eugene Onegin.
 Renowned for its sweeping melodic pulse and tremendous emotional punch, the work is based on Pushkin’s famed novel in verse, and tells the story of first love and painful rejection; broken friendship and regret.
-And finally, for those who like their operas to reside a little off the beaten track, Caldara’s Lucio Papirio Dittatore is a rare treasure indeed, with this Buxton performance marking the work’s first outing since its 1719 premiere in Vienna.
+And finally, for those who like their operas a little off the beaten track, Caldara’s Lucio Papirio Dittatore is a rare treasure indeed, with this Buxton performance marking the work’s first outing since its 1719 premiere in Vienna.
 Telling the story of family strife in pre-Imperial Rome, the opera features jubilant choral writing and dazzling virtuoso arias – a perfect vehicle for the dynamic, Gramophone Award-winning baroque ensemble La Serenissima.

 Buxton International Festival’s concert series looks equally inspired.
 Opening the festival at the Buxton Opera House, singers from the Buxton Festival Company will combine with visiting young artists from Cape Town Opera as well as rising stars from the Royal Northern College of Music.
 Together, they will give a celebratory concert entitled New Voices, featuring excerpts from well-loved operas by the likes of Mozart, Beethoven and Rossini.
 We also look forward to VOCES8, whose programme at St John’s Church will showcase the beauty of voices in harmony, featuring the likes of Mendlessohn and Rachmaninov, as well as Nat King Cole, Duke Ellington, and composer-in-residence Jonathan Dove.
 And for something a little different, award-winning sound artist and beatboxer Jason Singh will bring together a stellar line-up of electronic and acoustic collaborators to perform at the Pavilion Café.
 We particularly look forward to hearing from Yazz Ahmed (trumpet and flugelhorn), Sarathy Korwar (drums) and Arun Ghosh (clarinet), all of whom will explore the realms of spiritual jazz, minimal electronica and virtuosic live performance.